stefanux/sysops-collection/README.md

 A: Shellscript usually have limited capabilities and you would need to re-implement lots of modules or language features (templating, handlers, are not idempotent, error-handlung with pipefail, trap errors etc. which blows up Code massively) which are already freely available today.
 remember: installation is not always done interactivly done by a humans.

-to give a idea for error-handling in bash (how many of your scripts does implement that today?):
+to give a idea for error-handling in bash (how many of your scripts do implement that?):
 ~~~
 set -eo pipefail